imagine-x/website/README.md

 If you have ideas for our values are goals.
 Please add them to files within the ./src/vuex/imaginexCopy folder.

-If you want to call attention to incompetence, corruption, stupidity, or other activities far too often associated with our politicians: Add your ideas to the ./src/vuex/attackAdCopy folder.

 ### Development Help

 If you are a website/javascript developer, take a moment read http://vuejs.org/ .
 It is a framework that breaks websites down into components.
 Each component has a template, a script, and a style tag.
 Feel free to experiment with major changes to styles/structure.
 All the things will change.